PDLT-University-of-York/test-split-site/docs/training/case-studies/cs-yuan.md

 Tommy Yuan shares his experiences of using the VLE test tool for formative and summative assessment, an assessment method which has increased in use within the Computer Science Department recently.

-Key advantages for staff included:
+Key reported advantages for staff include:

 - Automated grading and feedback bringing significant time savings especially for larger cohorts
 - Automated submission at the end of the allocated exam time easing the administration burden of dealing with late submissions
 - Features such as randomisation of questions and question order reducing the likelihood of collusion and academic misconduct
-- Question analysis allowing easier identification of questions that may be poor discriminators for future improvement of exams.
+- Question analysis allowing easier identification of questions that may be poor discriminators for future improvement of exams

-While for students, advantages included the ability to provide formative quizzes in preparation for exams.
+For students, advantages included the ability to provide formative quizzes in preparation for exams.
 This evaluated well in student feedback on the module.

 Potential drawbacks included the need to ensure a good fit between the assessment type and the use of the test tool, the chance of technical issues, and challenges around saving exam papers for internal or external review.